 A minimum of eight courses (24 credit hours) is required.
 The courses are selected from the following categories:

 I- Core Courses (6 credit hours)

 All students select two out of the following four ENGR core courses:

 II- Concentration Courses (12 credit hours)

 Students should select a minimum of four courses from the following environmental engineering courses:

 A minimum of two courses are selected as electives.
 The courses are selected from a set of graduate courses in engineering, physical sciences, social sciences, management and other related graduate level courses subject to advisor and director’s approval.
 No more than one 400-level course in engineering, computer science and other related areas, not in the student’s undergraduate major, may be taken for graduate credit subject to advisor and director’s approval

 Graduate thesis work is an important and required part of the environmental engineering master’s degree program.
 Each student must submit a thesis topic that has been approved by a faculty advisor by the end of the first academic year.
 Various research topics are discussed in ENGR 5940 , Graduate Thesis Seminar.
 Students must complete ENGR 5940 before registering for thesis credits.
-To ensure adequate faculty consultation on the thesis, the student must register for the following ENVE course, by the completion of 18 credit hours.
-Students must register in the following ENVE course continuously and for at least two semesters.
-The first two registrations in ENVE 5980 must be for three credit hours, after that ENVE 5980 is taken for one credit hour each semester until completion of the program requirements.
+To ensure adequate faculty consultation on the thesis, the student must register for ENVE 5980 , Research Guidance Thesis, by the completion of 18 credit hours.
+Students must register in ENVE 5980 continuously and for at least two semesters.
+Each of the first two registrations in ENVE 5980 must be for three credit hours, after that ENVE 5980 is taken for one credit hour each semester until completion of the program requirements.